Browser Compatibility

 Microsoft Edge

-Microsoft Edge is preinstalled on all Windows PCs and works great with Videochat Extension.
-It's based on Chromium and currently supports all extension features, though it is possible that it will lose Browser Mode support in the future.
+Microsoft Edge is a great choice that comes preinstalled on Windows.
+It fully supports all Videochat Extension features.
+While it is possible that it will lose Browser Mode support in the future, it works great for now.

-The days when Edge was considered a bad browser are long gone.
-It is on par with Chrome; the only downside is that the side panel can't be repositioned to the left (unlike in other browsers, where you can move it where it belongs).
+Edge is on par with Chrome; the only downside is that the side panel can't be repositioned to the left.

 Download: https://www.microsoft.com/edge (preinstalled on Windows PCs)